fossasia/pslab-android/README.md

 `$ git commit -m "tag: commit message"`

- * If you have already made a pull request,
+ * If you have already made a pull request

 `$ git push -f origin <branch-name>`